Behavioral Health Services

 Couples Therapy: Is designed to resolve the problems in a relationship through honest communication and the building of trust with your spouse or significant other.

 Family Therapy: Allows multiple family members to participate in the counseling.
-The helps family improve their communication and resolve conflicts.
+This helps families improve their communication and resolve conflicts.

 Child Therapy: Emotional and mental health stress can impact the health a child and their family.
 Counseling can help a child and family learn: